ahervy/www/src/content/portfolio/api-docs.md

 img: /assets/api-docs.webp
 img_alt: Interactive API documentation and playground for OpenWeather's Current Weather API
 description: |
   Redesigned API documentation to provide a clear path to first API call, using a task-focused quickstart and OpenAPI-based reference.
+meta_description: |
-meta_description: API documentation with interactive examples, streamlined onboarding, and a focus on developer experience for OpenWeather's Current Weather API.
+  API documentation with interactive examples, streamlined onboarding, and a focus on developer experience for OpenWeather's Current Weather API.
 summary: |
-  Rebuilt API documentation to provide a clear path to first API call, using an OpenAPI-based reference and task-focused quickstart
+  Improved API onboarding by creating a clear path to first API call, using an OpenAPI-based reference and task-focused quickstart
 audience: Backend and frontend developers integrating current weather data
 role: Technical writer and documentation strategist
 deliverables: